crispcat/swmon/README.md

 - [Nagvis](https://github.com/NagVis/nagvis) static map config written to path you decide.
 - `swmon_hosts_model.json` - state of the network during last scan.

 There are nothing else.
-No straight dependencies.
-It's not a deamon.
 Swmon just runs and generate three config files.

 All futher monitoring on Nagios behalf.

+Visualization - on Nagvis.

 ### Network devices requirements